Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Quantum Stokes matrices and their explicit expression at caterpillar points

 This section gives the quantum analog of the results in Section \ref{exStokesviaiso}, i.e., the expression of the regularized limits, as well as the leading terms, of quantum Stokes matrices as $u\rightarrow u_{\rm cat}$, in terms of the Gelfand-Tsetlin basis.
 In Section \ref{qbeginsection}, we introduce the quantum Stokes matrices of the linear system \eqref{introeq}.
-In Section \ref{sec:qStokescat}, we recall the regularized limits of quantum Stokes matrices at a caterpillar point, and their explicit expressions.
-In Section \ref{GZbasis} and \ref{qGZsystem}, we we introduce the Gelfand-Tsetlin basis, and describe the leading terms of quantum Stokes matrices as $u\rightarrow u_{\rm cat}$ in terms of the basis.
+In Sections \ref{sec:qStokescat}, we recall the regularized limits of quantum Stokes matrices at the caterpillar point $u_{\rm cat}$.
+In Section \ref{GZbasis}, we introduce the Gelfand-Tsetlin basis and quantum minors.
+In Sections \ref{proofofqS} and \ref{qGZsystem}, we obtain the explicit expressions and the leading terms of quantum Stokes matrices as $u\rightarrow u_{\rm cat}$ in terms of the Gelfand-Tsetlin basis.
+In Section \ref{reglimit} we interpret the regularized limit of quantum Stokes matrices via the viewpoint of isomonodromy deformation.
+In the end, in Section \ref{reglimit2}, we prove that the quantum Stokes matrices at $u_{\rm cat}$ give rise to representation of quantum groups.